-On July 11, 2014, EPL and the LLC entered into a Franchise Development Option Agreement (the "Franchise Option Agreement") in connection with the development of El Pollo Loco restaurants in the New York-Newark, NY-NJ-CT-PA Combined Statistical Area (the "Territory").
-Pursuant to the terms of the Franchise Option Agreement, EPL has granted the LLC the exclusive option to develop and open 15 restaurants within the New York Territory over 5 years (the "Initial Option"), and, provided the Initial Option is exercised, the exclusive option to develop and open up to an additional 100 restaurants within the Territory over 10 years (the "Additional Option").
+On July 11, 2014, EPL and LLC entered into a Franchise Development Option Agreement (the "Franchise Option Agreement") in connection with the development of El Pollo Loco restaurants in the New York-Newark, NY-NJ-CT-PA Combined Statistical Area (the "Territory").
+Pursuant to the terms of the Franchise Option Agreement, EPL has granted LLC the exclusive option to develop and open 15 restaurants within the New York Territory over 5 years (the "Initial Option"), and, provided the Initial Option is exercised, the exclusive option to develop and open up to an additional 100 restaurants within the Territory over 10 years (the "Additional Option").
 The Franchise Option Agreement will terminate (i) ten years from the date of its execution or (ii) if the Initial Option is exercised, five years from the date of the exercise of the Initial Option.
-LLC may only exercise the Initial Option after EPL has made the determination to begin development of Company-operated restaurants within the Territory and/or support the development of the Territory.
+LLC may only exercise the Initial Option after EPL has made the determination to begin development of Company-operated restaurants within the Territory or support the development of the Territory.
 We have no current intention to begin such development within the Territory.

-PRINCIPAL STOCKHOLDERS
+PRINCIPAL AND SELLING STOCKHOLDERS

-The following table sets forth information about the beneficial ownership of our common stock at July 24, 2014, as adjusted to reflect the sale of the shares of common stock by us in this offering, for:
+The following table sets forth information about the beneficial ownership of our common stock at November 14, 2014, as adjusted to reflect the sale of the shares of common stock in this offering, for:

-- each person known to us to be the beneficial owner of more than 5% of our common stock; - each named executive officer; - each of our directors; and - all of our executive officers and directors as a group.
+- each selling stockholder or group of selling stockholders; - each person known to us to be the beneficial owner of more than 5% of our common stock; - each named executive officer; - each of our directors; and - all of our executive officers and directors as a group.

 Unless otherwise noted below, the address for each beneficial owner listed on the table is 3535 Harbor Blvd., Costa Mesa, California 92626.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons and entities named in the tables below have sole voting and investment power with respect to all shares of common stock that they beneficially own, subject to applicable community property laws.
-We have based our calculation of the percentage of beneficial ownership on 28,715,550 shares of our common stock outstanding as of July 24, 2014, and 35,858,407 shares of common stock outstanding after the completion of this offering.
+We have based our calculation of the percentage of beneficial ownership on 36,948,887 shares of our common stock outstanding as of November 14, 2014.

-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed outstanding shares of common stock subject to options or restricted stock units held by that person that are currently exercisable or exercisable within 60 days of July 24, 2014.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed outstanding shares of common stock subject to options or restricted stock units held by that person that are currently exercisable or exercisable within 60 days of November 14, 2014.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.